Adobe Express vs Canva (2023) — Which is Better?

 In my testing I frequently found Adobe Express to be a bit sluggish compared to Canva when loading templates and saving designs.
 This could get a bit annoying if you’re using the tool a lot.

 To sum up, both these interfaces let you start designing really easily — so it may boil down to personal preference as to which one is ‘best’.
-If you prefer a more minimal look and feel, you’ll enjoy using Adobe’s clutter-free interface; if you need to (quickly) produce a lot of designs that incorporate many types of assets, then Canva’s interface is probably for you.
+If you prefer a more minimal look and feel, you’ll enjoy using Adobe’s clutter-free interface; if you need to (quickly) produce a lot of designs and don’t want to be delayed by page loading delays, then Canva’s interface is probably for you.

 Templates